FAU-CDI/drincw/README.md

 make all
 ```

-5. Run the exectuables, either by placing them in your `$PATH` or telling your interpreter where they are directly.
+5. Run the executables, either by placing them in your `$PATH` or telling your interpreter where they are directly.

 As an alternative to steps 4 and 5, you may also run executables directly: